 For part 1 on How Technology is changing dating on Psychalive

 Relationships.
 You have negotiated the dating stage and have found a partner.
-You settle into the conferable space of a relationship; the ups, downs and early nights in.
+You settle into the conferrable space of a relationship; the ups, downs and early nights in.
 Life seems good!

 What strikes me with this picture is where has the buzz of the ‘Dating Game’ Gone?
-As I have discussed previously much of our lives is governed by the use of technology from an emotional and cognitive viewpoint.
+Much of our lives is governed by the use of technology from an emotional and cognitive viewpoint.
 We have spent the last few months getting rather good at meeting and talking to people via online dating sites, having our pick and getting a boost of self-esteem.
 Where do we get that from now?

-I was at the cinema recently and as normal I was struck by the amount of phones in use throughout the film.
-Now the film in question was great – not the usual mindless Hollywood blockbuster however, but instead a title a bit more heartfelt, a bit grittier.
+I was at the cinema recently and as normal I was struck by a number of phones in use throughout the film.
+Now the film in question was great.
+The film was not the usual mindless Hollywood blockbuster.
+Instead, a title a bit more heartfelt, a bit grittier.
 What’s the relevance?

 Connecting to Technology